matthewatkins/eslint-config-atkins/readme.md

 # Eslint and Prettier Config
 * My personal settings for ESLint and Prettier.
 * Largely ~~based on~~ lifted from [eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos) 😉
+  - But with added adjustments for how ESLint and Prettier play together.
 ## What it does
 * Lints JavaScript based on the latest standards
 * Fixes issues and formatting errors with Prettier